- SimVisa

 Can I apply for an adjustment of status while in the United States on a tourist visa?

-No. Individuals who have entered the United States on a tourist visa cannot generally apply for an adjustment of status.
-AOS is only available to those who have procured an eligible sponsor, such as a family member or an employer.
+Unfortunately, no. Typically, individuals who enter the U.S. on a tourist visa cannot apply for adjustment of status.
+AOS is generally reserved for those who have an eligible sponsor, such as a family member or employer.

 How long does the adjustment of the status process typically take?

-It varies from case to case.
-Generally, it takes several months but can take up to a year.
-The USCIS caseload, the specific factors of your case, and other factors play a role in how long it takes.
+It depends on the case.
+On average, the process takes several months but can stretch up to a year.
+Factors like USCIS caseload, the specifics of your case, and your location can all impact how long it takes.

 What documents are required for an adjustment of the status application?

 The documents you need for your AOS application depend on the circumstances of your case.
-However, most applicants, regardless of their situation, need identification documents, employment verification documents, proof of relationship, and the results of their medical examination.
-Before heading to your appointment, speak with an attorney to ensure you have the documents you need.
+However, most applicants will need identification documents, proof of employment (if applicable), evidence of a qualifying relationship, and medical exam results.
+Before your appointment, consult an attorney to make sure you have everything you need.

 Can I work or travel while my adjustment of status application Is pending?